cortex-js/cortex-js.github.io/kb-mathlive.md

 type Range = [Offset, Offset];
 ```

-A pair of offsets (boundary points) that can be used to denote a fragment
+A pair of offsets (boundary points) that denote a fragment of a formula.
-of an expression.

 A range is said to be **collapsed** when `start` and `end` are equal.